lizabethnt/project_4/README.md

     * Ecological (Deficit) or Reserve: The difference between total ecological footprint and total biocapacity, indicating whether the country has an ecological deficit (negative value) or reserve (positive value).
     * Number of Earths required: The number of Earths that would be required if everyone lived like the average person in the country.
     * Number of Countries required: The number of countries with the same biocapacity that would be required if everyone lived like the average person in the country.
-    * These columns provide insights into the ecological impact of each country in terms of resource use and waste generation, as well as its biocapacity to support these activities.

 **Then:**
 * Use machine learning (ML) with the technologies we’ve learned.